perl-weasel/perl-weasel.github.io/index.md

 * No hard-coded page flow
   *Weasel* knows how to map the DOM to PageObjects
 * Well defined component re-use strategy
-  *Weasel* maps any part of a page to a PageObject, encouraging re-use of PageObjects between pages
+  *Weasel* maps any part of a page to a PageObject, encouraging re-use of PageObjects
 * Easy changing or replacing PageObjects
-  *Weasel* uses aliases to identify CSS/XPath search patterns for PageObjects meaning little to no impact on its users when changing PageObject DOM internals
+  *Weasel* uses aliases for CSS/XPath PageObject search patterns, flexibly adapting to DOM changes
 * Easily extensible
-  **Weasel** comes with a set of PageObjects which encapsulate standard HTML tag services such as the SELECT and INPUT tags; replacement widgets (such as DojoToolkit's `FilteringSelect`) can add their CSS/XPath pattern to the `*select` mnemonic, ensuring either will be found
+  **Weasel** built-in aliases for standard HTML tags can be replaced with custom implementations